-The Company has entered into financing agreements with a consortium of international banks, for an aggregate amount of OMR 81.25 million (US\$211.30 million).
+The Company has entered into financing agreements with a consortium of international banks, for an aggregate amount of RO 81.25 million (US\$ 211.30 million).
 Senior debts are hedged in compliance with the requirement of the financing agreements via interest rate swap agreements.
-This further improves the predictability of cashflows of the Company.
+This further improves the predictability of the cash flows of the Company.